Procedures that May Affect Your SCS System

 This procedure uses a heated electric probe to stop bleeding during surgery.

-Ultrasonic scanning uses very high-frequency sound waves to produce images of internal organs or tissue for diagnostic purposes.
+Ultrasonic scanning tests use very high-frequency sound waves to produce images of internal organs or tissue.

-High-frequency sound waves which may be applied as physical therapy to treat certain bone/muscle injuries, for muscle stimulation or to improve blood flow.
+High-frequency sound waves may be used for physical therapy to treat certain bone/muscle injuries, for muscle stimulation or to improve blood flow.

 X-Ray and CT Scans

-These diagnostic tests may damage the stimulator if stimulation is on, but are unlikely to damage the device if stimulation is turned off.
+These tests may damage the stimulator if stimulation is on.
+But they are unlikely to damage the device if stimulation is turned off.

 Magnetic Resonance Imaging (MRI)

-This is a diagnostic test that uses a strong electromagnetic field to produce images of the human body.
-SCS systems have varying limitations and conditions related to MRI scans.
+This test uses a strong electromagnetic field to produce images of the body.
+SCS systems differ when it comes to MRI scans and safety (see below).

 MRI Unsafe SCS Systems